lightly-io/team-awareness-training/README.md

 You can also set up a Slack channel for the course.
 The group can bounce ideas, give feedback, motivate each others and ask for help there.

+## Credits
+This course is based on the Mindfulness Based Stress Reduction course created by Jon Kabat-Zinn and Google's Search Inside Yourself course.
+This is a remix.
+Or a best of.
+I've also stolen methods from buddhist scripture, science on happiness and well-being, and flow.
+There's really nothing new in this course except maybe the particular mix of teachings and the process.

+I strongly encourage you to make your own remix based on your own experience.

 ## License
 This course is published under the [Creative Commons license](LICENSE).
 You are free to copy it and use it for commercial purposes.
 Well, as long as you publish your own work under the same license.